 Section 59-63-425 - Transfer of high school students who are victims of physical abuse, harassment, or stalking by a classmate when restraining order is violated.

-B. S.C.
+S.C.
 State Board of Education Regulations:

 1. R43-244.1 - Interscholastic activities: academic requirements for participation.